-Logs, wood chips, brush clippings and grasses all serve as woody biomass—renewable fuels suitable for producing heat and power.
-In the not so distant past, burning wood logs in a fireplace or wood stove was our only option for heating our homes.
+Logs, wood chips, brush clippings, and grasses all serve as woody biomass—renewable fuels suitable for producing heat and power.
+Burning woody materials is the original home heating system since there is evidence that prehistoric peoples burned woody materials in caves to provide heating—millennia before anyone recognized that coal or other materials could be burned to produce heat.
+And even in the not-so-distant past, such as in colonial America, burning wood logs in a fireplace or wood stove was the principal means for heating a home.

 From 19th Century Fireplaces to Institutional Boilers

 Where they still exist in today's homes, these old-fashioned open fireplaces are more for ambiance than for heating, because the design is inherently inefficient in terms of energy use.
 While an open fireplace feels cozy and warm in the immediate area around the fireplace, the natural convection currents actually cause an open fireplace to suck indoor air up and out of the house through the chimney.
 More than one homeowner has noticed that while a crackling fireplace blazes in the den or family room, it is also sucking in cold air around windows and doors in other parts of the house.
 In addition, the traditional wood fireplace or wood stove only makes use of roughly 15 percent of the potential energy stored in wood, so these older designs are increasingly giving way to more energy-efficient methods.